 |Leaf spots, Powdery mildew|

 |RTU = Ready to Use (a pre-mixed spray bottle)

-Note: Spraying of houseplants is most safely done outdoors during mild temperatures.
+Note: Spraying of houseplants is most safely done outdoors in the shade & during mild temperatures.
 Once plants are dry, they may be brought back indoors.
-The other active ingredients: pyrethrins, permethrin and imidacloprid are insecticides; tau-fluvalinate is a miticide.
+The other active ingredients: pyrethrins, permethrin, and imidacloprid are insecticides; tau-fluvalinate is a miticide.